stephenajulu/ajulusthoughts.com/content/post/resetting-my-wardrobe.md

 Is enough.
 You don't need a whole lot of clothes.
 Some in this list can be substituted and others removed completely.

 So now I have begun my wardrobe refresh, slowly phasing and replacing the old while adding the new as I go.
 And the best thing is, you can give your old clothing to charity and children's homes.
 I believe in charity and zero waste.
-I embrace minimalism, essentialism and frugal living.
+I embrace minimalism, essentialism, and frugal living.

 That's it for now, please share, subscribe and comment.